Event box

 Facilitators:

-Some Indigenous youth are claiming Reconciliation is dead, after conflict with the RCMP and the Canadian state.
+Some Indigenous people contend that Reconciliation is dead and harms are being perpetuated by the Canadian government and society.
 Join us for this interactive session as we explore the answers to the following:

-- How do I engaging in business with Indigenous communities ethically and respectfully?
+• How do I engage in business with Indigenous communities ethically and respectfully?

 Event Organizer